ElementsProject/lightning/doc/lightning-fundchannel_start.7.md

   - `option_zeroconf` ([50])
 ```

+*mindepth* is the number of confirmations before we accept the channel as
+active.

+*reserve* is the amount we want the peer to maintain on its side of the channel.
+Default is 1% of the funding amount.
+It can be a whole number, a whole number
+ending in *sat*, a whole number ending in *000msat*, or a number with 1 to 8
+decimal places ending in *btc*.

 Note that the funding transaction MUST NOT be broadcast until after
 channel establishment has been successfully completed by running
 `fundchannel_complete`, as the commitment transactions for this channel